stkim1/NSLogger-iPad-Viewer/README.md

 NSLogger viewer app on iPad

-Derived from [Florent Pillet's NSLogger](https://github.com/fpillet/NSLogger), NSLogger iPad Viewer lets you collect an application's logging to an iPad.
+Derived from [Florent Pillet's NSLogger](https://github.com/fpillet/NSLogger), NSLogger iPad Viewer lets you collect an application's log to an iPad.

 Documents